Stock market today: Wall Street drifts in mixed trading as Walmart's profit impresses

 NEW YORK (AP) — U.S. stocks are drifting in mixed trading on Tuesday after clawing back losses from earlier in the morning.

-The S&P 500 was virtually unchanged, as of 11 a.m.
+The S&P 500 rose 0.5%, as of 2:13 p.m.
 Eastern time, after erasing an early drop of 0.7%.
-The Dow Jones Industrial Average was down 204 points, or 0.5%, while the Nasdaq composite flipped a loss to turn 0.3% higher.
+The Dow Jones Industrial Average was down 60 points, or 0.1%, while the Nasdaq composite shook off an early loss and turned 1% higher.

-Stocks were doing worse in Europe, where France's CAC 40 index fell 1% and Germany's DAX lost 1.1% after Russia said Ukraine fired six U.S.-made ATACMS missiles at it.
+Stocks were doing worse in Europe, where France's CAC 40 index and Germany's DAX each lost 0.7% after Russia said Ukraine fired six U.S.-made ATACMS missiles at it.
 Earlier in the day, Russian President Vladimir Putinformally lowered the threshold for Russia's use of its nuclear weapons.

 Worries about the escalations in the Russia-Ukraine war sent investors into U.S. Treasury bonds, which are seen as some of the world's safest investments.
 The rise in their prices in turn lowered their yields, and the 10-year Treasury yield fell to 4.37% from 4.41% late Monday.